Blog

 Analysis, situation reports, and perspective on public health emergency preparedness from the HRA team.

-The Assistant Secretary for Preparedness and Response (ASPR) FY2026-2029 Strategic Plan reads like more than a routine refresh.
-It signals a shift in posture, incentives, and how the federal government intends to define ...
+The ASPR FY2026-2029 Strategic Plan reads like more than a routine refresh.
+It signals a shift in posture, incentives, and how the federal government intends to define its role in preparedness going forward.

 As we head into 2026, health access during emergencies is being shaped less by the disasters themselves and more by the systems people depend on before a crisis ever begins.
 Coverage affordability, vaccination policy shi...